| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 great."

-19:17 "an angel standing in the sun"
+19:17 "an angel standing in the sun" The scavenger birds ate only in daylight.

 ▣ "Come, assemble for the great supper of God" The word translated "come" is an ADVERB used as an AORIST ACTIVE IMPERATIVE PLURAL which matches the second word, "assemble," which is an AORIST PASSIVE IMPERATIVE PLURAL.
 This is an antithesis to the Lamb's banquet mentioned in Rev. 19:7 and 9.
 The Lamb invites lost people to come and be saved and join His wedding feast.
-But the angel invites the birds of prey to come to the feast of dead bodies (and dead souls) at the great end-time battle (cf. Jer.
+But the angel invites the birds of prey to come to the feast of dead bodies (and dead souls) at the great battle (cf. Jer.
 12:9; Ezek.
 39:17).
 God's wrath is real and symbolized as a feast, on the flesh of His enemies (cf. Isa.
 34:6; Jer.
 12:12; 46:10; Zeph.
 1:7).

 There is a banquet for the believers and a banquet of unbelievers (they are the main entree).

-The victorious coming of Jesus occurs at the end of each judgment cycle: seals, Rev. 6:12-17; trumpets, Rev. 11:15-18; and bowls, Rev. 19:1-21.
-The question if, "Do all of these refer to"
+A victorious coming of Jesus occurs at the end of each judgment cycle.
+See Contextual Insights, F. The question is, "Do all of these refer to"

 NASB (UPDATED) TEXT: REVELATION 19:19-21